We live

 What we expect

 The resident is encouraged to show an interest, and partake, in local literary events and other related activities – which will be coordinated according to other local events as well as the needs and interests of the given resident.
-However, if the resident so wishes, they may request not to be distracted in order to use the time and space for writing.
+However, if the resident so wishes, they may request not to be distracted in order to use the time and space for writing and/or research.

 Location